Irregularly and incompletely sampled random fields in the Earth sciences: Analysis and synthesis of parameterized

 \subsection{Simulation of spatial random fields from parametric covariance models}

-To make Figs~\ref{fig:bath2synth}--\ref{fig:specialsdfcov}, we generated synthetic, spatial random fields $\mcH\ofx$ as a stationary Gaussian process through the circulant embedding \cite[]{Chan+99,Dietrich+97,Kroese+2015} of the spatial covariance model (eq.~\ref{eq:spatmatern}, Table~\ref{tab:MaternSpecial}) on the sampling grid.
-For a two-dimensional, $\Ny\times\Nx$, observation window discretized by a spacing of $\Delta y \times \Delta x$, we define $w\ofx$ as the data taper that indicates the presence or absence of data observed on the discretized grid, i.e., $w\ofx\in\{0,1\}^{\Ny \times \Nx}$, or as a smoothing function $w\ofx\in[0,1]^{\Ny \times \Nx}$ used as nonbinary weights.
+We generate synthetic spatial random fields $\mcH\ofx$ as a stationary Gaussian process through the circulant embedding \cite[]{Chan+99,Dietrich+97,Kroese+2015} of the spatial covariance model (eq.~\ref{eq:spatmatern}, Table~\ref{tab:MaternSpecial}) on the sampling grid (for an embedding that is in practice $2^d\times$ as large).
+For a two-dimensional, $\Ny\times\Nx$, observation window discretized by a spacing of $\Delta y\times \Delta x$, we define $w\ofx$ as the data taper that indicates the presence or absence of data observed on the discretized grid, i.e., $w\ofx\in\{0,1\}^{\Ny\times\Nx}$, or as a smoothing function $w\ofx\in[0,1]^{\Ny\times \Nx}$ used as nonbinary weights.
 Hence, we consider irregularities and incompleteness in the sampling of $\mcH\ofx$ as modifications to an otherwise unitary $w\ofx$ spanning an encompassing regular grid.
 We define $K=\sum{w\ofx}\le \Ny\Nx$.

 The circulant embedding method is advantageous in that it produces, on average, a zero-mean random field without the wrap-around effects nor omission of wavenumber correlations that can burden spectral-domain simulation techniques \cite[e.g., via Cholesky decomposition of spectral densities,][]{Dietrich+97}.
 Successful embedding requires that the circulant matrix of the spatial covariance is positive semi-definite, a condition met in practice by grids that are sufficiently large relative to the correlation length.
 Independent realizations generated by the circulant embedding method make for sampled, spatial random fields that possess the second-order statistics of the process.